-Contact a Lawyer: Get a lawyer that specializes in vehicle and truck accidents, someone that is in the general area of the accident so that they are familiar with the laws and roads where the accident happened.
-The lawyer will help determine liability, damages to your property, and fight on your behalf of you.
+Get a lawyer that specializes in vehicle and truck accidents, someone that is in the general area of the accident so that they are familiar with the laws and roads where the accident happened.
+The lawyer will help determine liability, damages to your property, and fight on your behalf.

 Truck accidents can be complicated and difficult to pursue.
 Since truckers are a commercial entity, there can be multiple people at fault in the accident.
 Determining who is liable for the defendant’s compensation might be difficult because of the multiple people involved in a truck accident.
 A lawyer will help you determine who is liable and pursue every party involved.
 So who can be liable in a truck accident?